- Controls fluid return temperatures – ideal for glycol tracing

 - Ram-type plug for reliable shut-off

 A thermostatic element inside the valve senses temperature and if this falls below the setpoint, the valve modulates open to allow flow.
-When the temperature increases to near the setpoint, the HAT valve modulates closed.
+When the temperature increases to near the setpoint, the HAT (Heat Actuated Trap) valve modulates closed.
 HAT valves are available with built-in leakage to allow bypass flow.

 - To control temperatures in glycol heat tracing systems, HAT valves will maintain the discharge temperature.
 When glycol temperature exceeds the setpoint, the valve will modulate closed.
 As heat loss occurs and glycol cools to below the setpoint, the valve will open to allow warmer glycol to circulate.